JamesKindon/jkindon.github.io/blog/_posts/2023-10-25-citrix-persistent-vm-migration.md

 Cool story, but you know Citrix has the automated configuration tool right?
 {:.why}

 Indeed.
-But this is way more granular and gives you some funky features with ACT does not.
+But this is way more granular and gives you some funky features that ACT does not.
 ACT is also limited to DaaS and CVAD current releases with the orchestration APIs in preview.

 Why not just use the Remote PowerShell SDK for DaaS and save yourself the heartache of API mapping {:.why}